CRN: 34432 (sec 4), 32415 (sec 5) Credits: 3.0

 Course Policies:

-Attendance can affect your grade both directly and indirectly.
+Attendance will be recorded periodically and can affect your grade both directly and indirectly.
 Attendance is crucial on test days.
-Sometimes I will call on people to answer questions, or have everybody solve practice problems on a sheet of paper.
-If you miss such an in-class activity, there is no make-up.
-I'll record attendance on some days, and an attendance score may be factored in to the "Homework, attendance" part of your grade.
-Absences can also indirectly lower your grade because the material presented in class reflects the material on quizzes and exams.
-Let me know in advance (e-mail is good) if you plan to miss for a valid reason (e.g. your team is on the road, you are sick, you have a family emergency).
-If you miss a quiz or exam because of an unforeseen emergency, let me know as soon as possible, and provide proof of the emergency.
+Also, I will sometimes call on people to answer questions, or have everybody solve practice problems on a sheet of scratch paper.
+If you miss such an in-class activity, there is no make-up, per se.
+Let me know in advance (e-mail is good) if you plan to miss an exam for a valid reason (e.g. your team is on the road, you are sick, you have a family emergency).
+If you miss an exam because of an unforeseen emergency, let me know as soon as possible, and provide proof of the emergency.
 Only then can you schedule a make up (more below).
 The name and phone number of a relevant authority figure (perhaps a parent) or a cell phone picture (e.g, of you and your broken down car) can be provided as proof.
 Do not book flights or make other plans that conflict with the final examination time.

 In-class problems.
-These problems will count towards the homework portion of your grade, although they will be done in-class (hence the name).
-Grading will be lenient (basically an attendance check).
+These are like pop quizzes which do not count towards your grade.
+You solve problems on your own note paper.
+I generally explain the answers immediately afterwards.
 Do not attempt to "make up" these problems if you miss one, but you should ask me or a student for a copy of the problems so that you can try them on your own.

 Disruptions Please do not interfere with the learning of students and with the presentation by the instructor.
 Avoid talking unless it is invited by the instructor.
-(Raised hands for questions are always welcome.)
+(Raised hands for questions are welcome.)
 Don't habitually walk in too late or leave too early.
 Do not use cell-phones and don't text in class.
 Do not use laptops to distract yourself from the class.
-If you really think you can take notes better on a laptop then in a notebook, then see me.
-If it distracts the class, I'll ask you to stop.
+Free yourselves from screens and keep engaged by writing notes.
+Only use a laptop if you are adept with some note-taking software which allows you to draw pictures and write equations.
+If it distracts the class (or me), I'll ask you to stop.
 In general, do not disrupt the class or you may be asked to leave.

 Cheating will not be tolerated.
 During tests, do not use outside references like laptops, textbook, or notes UNLESS I explicitly allow them.
-Do not look at another person's quiz or exam while you are taking one.
+Do not look at another person's quiz or exam while you are taking one, or converse with other people.
 Do not make it easy for another person to see your answers - if anything shield your answers.
 Do not share calculators or use phones during an exam unless you check with me.
 Do not store equations in your calculators.
+If you leave a test to use the bathroom, leave your phone with me.
 The penalty for cheating is as severe as a zero score for the quiz or exam.
 More serious repercussions may occur at the college and university level (see "Academic Honesty" link below).

 Calculators.
 I encourage you to use a simple calculator in this class.
 Cell phone apps can be only used for homework, not tests.
 Do not store functions in the memory of your calculator if you wish to use it for tests.

-Tutoring. is available from Physics, Engineering, and Math.
-(Physics tutors usually work on Thursdays from 7-9 PM in SA116.)
+Tutoring. is available from physics and engineering students.
+Physics tutors usually work on Thursdays from 7-9 PM in SA 116.
 Listen for a confirmation in class.
-Of course, you are also welcome to drop by during my office hours.
+The Engineering honor society TBP usually provides tutoring on Wednesdays from 7-9 in JLK 203.
+Of course, you are also encouraged to drop by SA 111 during my office hours.

 Common syllabus information..
 Here is common course information which applies to all courses.
 This includes the covid Safety Plan, Grading Modes, Readmission, Repeat Policies, and more.